Broadband and Connect to Innovate

 The Town of Georgina, together with YorkNet, is holding information sessions to provide an overview of YorkNet’s role in implementing the Connect to Innovate (CTI) Program.
 Connect to Innovate is a Government of Canada Program to bring high-speed internet to rural and remote communities in Canada.
 Residents will have the opportunity to speak to internet service providers about service offerings.

-Join us at the following sessions to learn more:
+Join us at the following session to learn more:

 Wednesday, Nov.
 20, the ROC, 7 p.m. to 9 p.m.